Vyral/will-cook/_posts/2019-09-16-homebuyers-wait-before-starting-home-improvement-projects.md

 {% include youtube.html %}

-There are three key reasons that you should live in a home before renovating it.
+<center>There are three key reasons that you should live in a home before renovating it.</center>

 I often recommend that homebuyers live in a house for awhile before they undertake large renovation or expansion projects.
 Now, I’m not talking about basic plumbing or electrical issues that are necessary to make a home habitable; I’m rather talking about larger renovations and expansions.